Splaire/Widget-Starter-Kit/README.md

 The workflow is provided by [Gulp](http://gulpjs.com/) and served over HTTP thanks to [Sinatra](http://www.sinatrarb.com/).

+## Distribution ##
+Are you done developing your awesome widget?
+Send us an email at [support@splaire.com](mailto:support@splaire.com) and we'll review and publish the widget.
+Please mention if you want the widget to be added to a specific account or the public library.

+The final widget should consist of one HTML file with all assets inlined.
+External requests for assets that should be static are not allowed.

 ## Widget requirements ##

+### Design ###
 A widget should be fully responsive to height and width and width of the zone it is placed in.

 Because the players can be used on both 1080p and 720p screens, mediaqueries are a bit complex.
 The `viewport-helper.js` file helps to build for the correct zone-type.